hexinfra/gorox/hemi/develop/README.md

     shell> go build cmds/demake.go

-  Then you can use demake to build godev:
+  Then you can use demake to build derox:

     shell> ./demake